hammerjs/hammer.js/README.md

 ````

 By default it adds the `tap`, `doubletap` and `press`, horizontal `pan` and `swipe`, and the multi-touch `pinch` and
 `rotate` recognizers.
-The ppinch and rotate recognizers are disabled by default because they would make the element
+The pinch and rotate recognizers are disabled by default because they would make the element
-blocking, but you can enable them by calling `mc.get('pinch').set('enable', true')`
+blocking, but you can enable them by calling `mc.get('pinch').set({enable: true})`

 Also the viewport meta tag is recommended, it gives more control back to the webpage by disableing the
 doubletap/pinch zoom.
 More recent browsers that support the touch-action property don't require this.